kirieshka2005/Data-Science-Projects/README.md

 ## 👋 About Me

 Hi there!
 I'm **Kirill**, a data science enthusiast passionate about turning raw data into actionable insights.
 This repository contains my personal projects focused on **data analysis**, **machine learning**, and **visualization**.
-I'm studying NUST MISiS university at business informatics and i'll graduate it in 2027.
+I'm studying Business Informatics at NUST MISiS University and expect to graduate in 2027.

 🎯 **Focus Areas:**
 - Exploratory Data Analysis (EDA)